port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 <GitlabResources/>

 When adding the ingestion of other resources, remember to add an entry to the `resources` array and change the value provided to the `kind` key accordingly.

+After creating the blueprints and saving the integration configuration, you will see new entities in Port matching your projects alongside their issues.